 If you find you have all the good intentions of eating healthy but still end up leaving the supermarket with that tub of ice-cream, then it’s time you revaluate your shopping habits.

-We know it can be difficult to avoid temptation while doing the weekly shop, especially when your favourite snack food has a bright yellow half off sticker calling your name, but it’s possible!
+We know it can be difficult to avoid temptation while doing the weekly shop, especially when your favourite snack food has a bright yellow half price sticker calling your name, but it’s possible!

 Find out our top tips for making your shopping trips healthier so you can keep your diet on track.